In this article, we will cover:

 The video player delivers course content and lets you control settings for autoplay, subtitles, and playback speed.
 Our video player is based on HTML5, so it will not need any specific software installed on your computer.
 We do not support Flash at this time.
 To use our HTML5 player, you'll need a recent version of the following browsers: Internet Explorer 11, Microsoft Edge, Chrome, Firefox, or Safari.

 Tip: If you use Internet Explorer, make sure you're not using Compatibility mode.

-We currently have closed captions for just over 50% of our courses.
-To determine whether a course has closed captions, look for the gray "CC" icon to the right of course titles when browsing through different course categories.
+We currently have captions, or subtitles, for over 50% of our courses, and we're adding captions to more courses all the time.
+To determine whether a course has closed captions, look for the CC icon to the right of course titles when browsing through different course categories or search results.

-The courses are only transcribed in English and the translation to the different languages are provided by Google Translate.
-Click here for a list of Google Translate's available languages.
-If you have a specific request for closed captions for a course, please let us know at email@example.com and we can expedite the request for you.
+If you have a specific request for captions for a course, please let us know at email@example.com and we can expedite the request for you.

 Click on the speed adjustment box within the video control bar to select the desired playback speeds ranging from .5x (half speed) to 2.0x (double speed).

 To prevent buffering, our video player automatically gauges your internet speed and adjusts the streaming quality optimal to your experience.